-At the start of 2015 I was 26, and I hadn’t touched a HTML file in years.
+At the start of 2015 I was 26, playing at bitcoin poker sites, and hadn’t touched a HTML file in years.
 I needed a reason to get out of bed in the morning, so I decided to start making a website about my biggest interest at the time.

 I don’t know what my skills are exactly, but I think one of them is explaining how things work in a way that is easy to understand.
 I also think that Bitcoin is currently the biggest possible challenge at this moment in time for explaining how something works, so here we go.

 Why “learn me a bitcoin”?

 It came to me when I was sitting in the shower and I couldn’t stop laughing about it.
 The juxtaposition of an educational website with an egregious grammatical error is immensely satisfying, and also acts as a reminder that being serious doesn’t help you to learn anything.